tfjmp/website/content/post/phd-proposal/index.md

 (more examples [here](https://depts.washington.edu/acelab/theses.html)).
 The thesis statement is central to the proposal and you should build the rest of the document around it.
-Your goal is to demonstrate than your proposed thesis is non-trivial, novel, plausible and, importantly, useful.
+Your goal is to demonstrate that your proposed thesis is non-trivial, novel, plausible and, importantly, useful.

-You can later subdivide your thesis statement into multiple research questions, but you must ensure that they are clearly interconnected, and that they will lead to a coherent thesis story.
+You can later subdivide your thesis statement into multiple research questions, but you must ensure that they are clearly interconnected, and that they will lead to a coherent narrative throughout your thesis.
 You should also discuss why answering those questions is important.